amitkulkarni03/Simple-Conversational-App-LLM/README.md

 Welcome to the Simple Conversatinal app using LLM, a web application showcasing the power of language models through Streamlit.
 This app leverages the Streamlit library to provide a user-friendly interface for interacting with the OpenAI language model.

 ## Getting Started
 To run this demo, make sure you have Streamlit installed in your Python environment.
-If not, you can install it using: pip install streamlit Additionally, the LangChain demo relies on the LangChain library, which includes a language model from OpenAI.
+If not, you can install it using: <br />
+pip install streamlit  <br />
+Additionally, the LangChain demo relies on the LangChain library, which includes a language model from OpenAI.

 ## Run the App
-To run the app, execute the following command in your terminal: streamlit run app.py
+To run the app, execute the following command in your terminal: <br />
+streamlit run app.py

 Visit the provided URL in your web browser to interact with the Simple Conversational app.